 - Find flow.
 New research finds that experiences of flow-being engaged in an enjoyable activity that requires focus and skill-help people feel less lonely.
 Where you find flow depends on your specific interests and talents.
 Dancing, making art, playing a board game, building something, rearranging a room, or cooking can all stimulate flow, along with numerous other experiences. - Get moving with others.
 A research review of three dozen studies found that physical activity done in the company of others reduces loneliness.
 Join a team, go to a dance class, take sailing lessons, or recruit a running or walking buddy. - Cuddle up with a blanket and a hot water bottle.
-Researchers at the State University of New York and Florida State University found that college students expressed significantly more interest in socializing when asked about it on colder days rather than on warmer days.
+Researchers found that college students expressed significantly more interest in socialising when asked about it on colder days rather than on warmer days.
 However, when students wore a heated wrap provided by the researchers, the desire for social closeness decreased.
 So if you're feeling lonely on a cold winter night, staying warm and cosy can help. - Check in with a mental health professional.
 Therapy can help young adults answer the question, "Am I lonely or depressed?" and uncover the root causes of loneliness, depression, and/or anxiety.